-- 1. Select VECTRA VL 800 and click the Ports tab in the asset detail. - 3.
+- 1. Select VECTRA VL 800 and click the Ports tab in the asset detail. - Click ● (Windows client) or Add (Web client).
+Asset Manager displays the screen for creating connection ports for this asset. - 3.
 Populate the Type field only; set its value to "Client". - 4.
 Click Create (Windows client) or Save (Web client) to confirm your creation. - 5.
-Note that the port is displayed in the Ports tab as: - 1
+Note that the port is displayed in the Ports tab as: